bruceravel/synchrotron_pop_up_book/team.md

 ## Photos from the first day of construction

-Assembling the bend magnet spinners.
+Julia, Mucci, and Taylor assembling the bend magnet spinners.

 ![Construction photo #1](images/construction01.jpg)

 ----

-Assembling paper craft end station instruments.
+Emmeline, Jacqueline, Lily, and Blaine assembling paper craft end station instruments.
 These will be inserted into the pouches.

 ![Construction photo #2](images/construction02.jpg)

 ----

-Scott teaching students how to assemble the papercraft undulator, one of the more complication pieces in the book.
+Scott conferring with Jasen and Caroline on the assembly of the papercraft undulator, one of the more complicated pieces in the book.

 ![Construction photo #3](images/construction03.jpg)

 ----

-A team of students assembling papercraft monochromators.
+Gabrielle, Garnet, Rebecca, Blair, Vivi, and Nia assembling papercraft monochromators.

 ![Construction photo #4](images/construction04.jpg)

 ----

-Two students atteching page 3 to the chipboard backing.
+Rebecca and Quiana atteching page 3 to the chipboard backing.

 ![Construction photo #5](images/construction05.jpg)

 ----

-A busy table full of students assemblling different parts of the book.
+Yanyao, Caroline, Jasen, Brennan, Emmeline, Jacqueline, Lily, and Blaine assemblling various parts of the book.

 ![Construction photo #6](images/construction06.jpg)